inklesspen1rus/anvilregion-repacker/README.md

 ## What exactly it does?

 Minecraft holds chunks in files compressed with not-so-good algorithms.
 One compressed chunk usually weight around 500 bytes.
 But one sector of region file is 4096!
 Chunks are stored by sectors not by chunks.
-So, for small chunks there are overhead by ~75%.
+So, for small chunks there are overhead around ~75%.
 Some sectors are unused due to chunk growing.

 Does it mean Minecraft is bad?
 Absolutely not!
-It's optimizer for random-access to prevent full file rewrite for each time any chunk is updated.
+It's optimized for random access to prevent full file rewrite for each time any chunk is updated.
 But archives doesn't updating chunks.
 So here we are...

 ## Is this tested?

 Nope =\)

+## Is it stable now?

+Nope.
+Cli usage can change 5 times at 1 second.

+## Does packed file guaranted to be stable across commits?

+Not yet.
+But repack-feature is still usable and stable by definition!

 ## Does it help if I want to backup the world?